Did Eric Thames almost replace David Ortiz in Boston?

 "What's been different?
 I mean, David's not here," Bogaerts said.
 "He's definitely one of the huge parts of our team for the years that I've been here.
 We definitely miss him.
 We've got to do it without him.
 We're trying.
 We're trying to put up good at-bats, trying to get guys on base.
 But having that [No.] 34 in the lineup is something that opposing pitchers definitely were afraid of."

 Indeed, in shuffling the lineup last weekend, Farrell put Mookie Betts, Dustin Pedroia and Bogaerts -- in that order -- atop the batting order, the most common alignment last season.
-But rather than having Ortiz batting in the cleanup spot, the Sox have given that assignment to rookie Andrew Benintendi, who is 5-for-10 with two doubles, one homer and four RBIs in the No. 4 spot.
+The Sox have given the cleanup role to rookie Andrew Benintendi, who is 5-for-10 with two doubles, one homer and four RBIs in the No. 4 spot.

 "Whether it's his first exposure to the postseason [last year] to a year removed from a college campus and playing in the big leagues, all of these things have been handled in stride," Farrell said of Benintendi.
 "That's a uniqueness in and of itself, but the talent speaks for itself.
 He's a graceful athlete, and he's a hell of a young player."